 Tyler is married to Jenn Roberts and they have two daughters, Addison and Mackenzie.
 He owned a coffee shop, C & C Coffee for over 10 years and still enjoys boutique coffee.

-Bryton helps to prepare and ensure that all services, activities, and events at King Street Church run as smooth as possible; this includes sound and light design, working with the church’s worship computer software and media, livestream video mixing and recording, stage production and set-up, and overseeing technical needs for our Celebrate Recovery ministry.
+Bryton helps to prepare and ensure that all services, activities, and events at King Street Church run as smooth as possible; this includes sound & light design, working with the church’s worship computer software & media, livestream video mixing & recording, stage production & set-up, and overseeing technical needs for our Monday evening RESET ministry.

 Bryton is a 2017 Summa Cum Laude graduate of Penn State University with a degree in Information Sciences & Technology and a minor in Security & Risk Analysis.
 He was the KSC Media & Production Intern from February to August 2018, and he was active on the tech team with The Street Student Ministry from 7th-12th grade (2007-2013).